-Now they have reached down to the bedrock of Alexandria, locating the first roads built in the city, as well as the foundation of an enormous public building over 200 feet long which she has yet to fully uncover.
+Now, they have reached down to the bedrock of Alexandria, locating the first roads built in the city, as well as the foundation of an enormous public building over two hundred feet long, which she has yet to fully uncover.

-After years of digging, and discovering ancient historical artifacts, but nothing indicating Alexander’s tomb, the Greek archaeologist was ready to quit in 2018.
+After years of digging and discovering ancient historical artifacts without any indication of Alexander’s tomb, the Greek archaeologist was ready to quit in 2018.

-But as if by magic, a pristine white marble hand was suddenly unearthed, reviving her hopes.
-It was as if the buried statue the hand belongs to wanted to tell her that she must continue with her mission.
+As if by magic, however, a pristine white marble hand was suddenly unearthed, reviving her hopes.
+It was as if the buried statue the hand belonged to wanted to tell her that she had to continue on with her mission.